-For tens of millions of American workers, planning for retirement begins with participation in an employer-sponsored 401(k) plan.
-The Council urges lawmakers to avoid enacting any policies that would undermine or disrupt the system for current and future participants.
+For tens of millions of American workers, retirement planning begins with an employer-sponsored 401(k) plan.
+The Council urges lawmakers to avoid enacting any policies that would undermine or disrupt this system.
 To provide additional information on 401(k) plans, the Council has prepared a detailed fact sheet on its recent 401(k) plan survey and an update of Fast Facts on 401(k) Plans.

 For American Benefits Council members, we offer a regular newsletter with the latest information on legislative, regulatory and judicial developments affecting employee benefits.

 - Council, ACLI, ICI Release Research Paper Showing Strength of Defined Contribution Retirement System